timsayshey/cringe-clock/README.md

 ## Finally

-Remember, Cringe Clock is designed to be annoyingly helpful.
+Remember, CringeClock is designed to be annoyingly helpful.
 It's not a bug; it's a feature!

 ## License 📄

-Cringe Clock is released under the MIT License.
+CringeClock is released under the MIT License.

 Copyright 2023 EiQ Interactive LLC